 You may notice that phases marked by the achievement of physical and cognitive milestones are often associated with sleep regressions.
 You may also notice new teeth or an increase in height during the sleep regression period.
+The mother may specifically report the discomfort caused by teething.
 The varying amounts of growth hormones in the baby’s body could be the reason.

 2. Separation anxiety